milkey-mouse/backup-vm/README.rst

 ------------

 Python ≥3.4 is required, as well as the Python libvirt bindings.
 If possible, install them from the system package manager (``apt install python3-libvirt``); otherwise, use pip (``pip install libvirt-python``).
 To install the script, copy it into ``/usr/local/bin`` and optionally remove the ``.py`` extension.

+For offline backups, ``qemu-img`` is required, although it is normally installed along with libvirt.